AntoninaTrapsh/Shop-Console-Application-NodeJS/README.md

-Shop console application for Miraculous Merge Shop
+Shop console application for Miraculous Merge Shop.
+The application has the ability to view, add, change, delete products.